JEverhart383/first-headless-project/README.md

 ```

+You can read more about the React Router [Switch](https://v5.reactrouter.com/web/api/Switch) and [Route](https://v5.reactrouter.com/web/api/Route) components to get a understanding of how to include additional routes.

 ## Step 2: Query for Data on Home Page

 The data displayed on in the `HomePage` component is actually sourced and rendered inside of the `components/PostList.js` component.
 In this file, you will need to update the imports to include `gql` and `useQuery` from the `@apollo/client` package.
 From there, we format our query using `gql` and fetch the data using `useQuery` before rendering our `posts` using `PostCard` components.